SilkRose/Pony/stories/this-story-did-not-explode/16-rainbow-and-rarity.md

 "Were you looking for me because of that?"
 I point to the title in the sky, which is visible indoors, somehow.

-"Yes..."
-There's a slight smile on her face.
+"Yes…" There's a slight smile on her face.
 "I wanted to let this happen naturally, but it appears the universe has other plans."

 "That's kind of why I'm here, too."